lassade/c2z/README.md

 ## Todo

 - transpile inline or constexpr constructors when the class isn't polymorphic
+- use function pointers to handle varidact functions
 - (hard) `#include` -> `@import`
 - (easy) walk a directory tree